-Fig. 21.
-Values of $a{j,\ell}(i)$ versus wavelength - urban image at 5-m resolution.
+Fig. 20.
+Values of $a{j,\ell}(i)$ for 5 chosen pixels in the used urban image (top left corner of the image in Fig. 7(a)): (a) the E_D image, with the pixel locations, (b) values of $a{j,\ell}(i)$ for the 5 pixels

-- Pixel 1: There are contributions due to reflections between the roofs (tiles) and to reflections from the wall of bricks and from the wall of aluminum.
-However, the total coefficient is not very high since the reflections between roofs are less important than the reflections due to walls. - Pixel 2: It corresponds to a surface more distant from the walls than the surface of pixel 1; however, the coefficient is higher than that for pixel 1.
+• Pixel 1: there are contributions due to reflections between the roofs (tiles), to reflections from the wall of brick and from the wall of aluminium.
+However the total coefficient is not very high since the reflections between roofs are less important than reflections due to walls.

+• Pixel 2: it corresponds to a surface more distant from the walls than the surface of pixel 1, and though the coefficient is higher than for pixel 1.
 This shows again that reflections due to walls give higher contributions than reflections between roofs (pixel 1).
-This is due essentially to the orientation of the involved surfaces. - Pixels 3 and 4: Pixel 3 has a high coefficient corresponding to aluminum (the wall on the right of the pixel), which is, e.g., higher than the coefficient due to the brick for pixel 4; this can be due to the surface orientation toward the sun. - Pixel 5: The coefficient corresponding to the brick is high compared with those of other pixels, due to the presence of shadow, although the pixel is not close to the reflecting wall.
+This is due essentially to the orientation of the involved surfaces.

+• Pixel 3 and 4: pixel 3 has a high coefficient corresponding to the aluminium (wall on the right of the pixel), which is e.g. higher than the coefficient due to the brick for pixel 4, this can be due to the surface orientation towards the sun.

+• Pixel 5: the coefficient corresponding to the brick is high compared with other pixels, due to the presence of shadow, although the pixel is not close to the reflecting wall.

-The values of $a{j,\ell}(i)$ are certainly lower than those for the terms $a_j(i)$, but many of them cannot be neglected if we intend to perform unmixing with a good precision for urban images.
+The values of $a{j,\ell}(i)$ are certainly lower than for the terms $a_j(i)$, but many of them cannot be neglected if we intend to perform unmixing with a good precision for urban images.

-There is one last point that must be treated now: the possible error on the model induced by the approximation in Section IV-C. It has been assumed that the $a{j,\ell}(i)$ coefficients do not depend on the wavelength.
-Note that the aforementioned results concerning these coefficients were obtained at the wavelength of 670 nm.
-Fig. 21 shows the actual variations of the terms $a{j,\ell}(i)$ versus the wavelength.
+There is one last point that must be treated now: the possible error on the model induced by the approximation of Section IV-C. It has been assumed that the $a{i,\ell}(i)$ coefficients do not depend on the wavelength.
+Note that the above results concerning these coefficients were obtained at the wavelength 670 nm.
+Figure 21 shows the actual variations of the terms $a{i\ell}(i)$ vs. the wavelength.
 As it can be seen, the coefficients vary at the beginning of the wavelength interval but are almost stable beyond 800 nm.
-To see the effect of this approximation, we need to remind that assuming that the coefficients $a{j,\ell}(i)$ are constant (versus the wavelength) corresponds to an approximation of only the term $\langle \rho \rangle{\text{env,diff}}$.
-This represents globally 3% in the total reflectance (see Fig. 15 and Table IV) and corresponds to 6% at most (image C4, for 480 nm).
+To see the effect of this approximation, we need to remind that assuming that the $a{i,\ell}(i)$ are constant (vs. the wavelength) corresponds to an approximation of only the term $\langle \rho \rangle{env,diff}$.
+This represents globally 3% in the total reflectance (see Figure 15 and Table IV), and corresponds to 6% at most (image C4, for 480 nm).
 This term is thus globally low compared to the total reflectance, so the considered approximation is sufficient.
-Therefore, neglecting the variations of the terms $a{j,\ell}(i)$ versus the wavelength is a reasonable assumption, and the proposed model (23) is quite accurate.
+Therefore, neglecting the variations of terms $a{i,\ell}(i)$ vs. the wavelength is a reasonable assumption and the proposed model (23) is quite accurate.